intel/container-experience-kits-demo-area/demo/README.md

   - The reason that you can't "just use a CNI plugin" is that, while it'll probably work for a one-off test in your lab -- in production, a CNI plugin alone doesn't have scheduler awareness.
 The device plugin gives you a way to tell the Kubernetes scheduler that there are resources available on a particular node.
 * [ehost-device CNI plugin](https://github.com/zshi-redhat/ehost-device-cni)
   - This is an enhanced version of the [host-device](https://github.com/containernetworking/plugins/tree/master/plugins/main/host-device) reference CNI plugin that allows for IPAM (IP Address Management) to be used as well.
-* Custom Kubernetes Build
-  - This currently requires a patch that's in progress for Kubernetes.
-  - The cluster that you're currently using is based on a custom build of Kubernetes using this patch.
-  - The patch is avaible [on GitHub](https://github.com/kubernetes/kubernetes/compare/master...dashpole:device_id#diff-bf28da68f62a8df6e99e447c4351122).
 * Multus CNI
   - Multus is used here in order to have this pod both plumbed to the "default network", and to have the additional

 ### B1.
 Create the CNI configuration for the ehost-device plugin

 Let's first create the CRD object for this, similarly to Multus.

-If you're root, exit from the root user.
-Move into the local clone, as non-root user.

 ```
 cd ~/virt-network-device-plugin/